Standard General withdraws nominee to Tegna board

 Kim’s role as potential board member has been controversial, according to Tysons, Virgina-based Tegna.

-The company said it would be inappropriate for Kim to have access to Tegna’s proprietary information, including its acquisition pipeline and product development plans, given his involvement with two other broadcasting companies, Standard Media Group LLC and Mediaco Holding Inc (MDIA.O).
+The company said it would be inappropriate for Kim to have access to Tegna’s proprietary information, including its acquisition pipeline and product development plans, given his involvement with two other broadcasting companies, Standard Media Group LLC and Mediaco Holding Inc.

 Standard General holds a note that is convertible into 99% of the limited liability interests in Standard Media and some of its assets.
 It also holds an option to acquire from McDermott Communications LLC, an entity owned by one of its board nominees Deborah McDermott, all of its equity interests in Standard Media.